 Overtime plus time worked in normal hours per week may not exceed 116 hours in total in any period of two consecutive weeks.
 For night workers, the overtime limit is 144 hours per week, including normal working hours.

 Overtime is payable at the hourly rate of 150% of regular pay during weekdays and at the rate of twice the basic hourly rate on Sundays and public holidays.

-Length of notice period may be set in the employment contract by mutual consent of employer and worker, provided that the period is more than that which is provided by the Act.
+The length of the notice period may be set in the employment contract by the mutual consent of the employer and worker, provided that the period is more than that which is provided by the Act.

 |Nature of the Contract||Notice Period|